neurodynamic/react_rails_webpack/README.md

 }
 ```

+And if your webpack dev server is running, you should be able to see the output at `my-mac.local:3000` on any machine or mobile device on your network.

 ## Generating an Example Page

 If you want to setup an example page in your Rails app that uses the provided React components, run: